 To receive an award statement, the student must first complete the FAFSA.
 Once Millersville University has received information from the FAFSA, the following information will tell you when to expect your award statement to be ready:

-For Incoming Freshman Students - students who are NOT currently enrolled at Millersville University - you should expect to receive your initial letter in mid-March, provided you have already been admitted to the university and have a completed FAFSA on file.
+For Incoming Freshman Students - students who are NOT currently enrolled at Millersville University - you should expect to receive your initial letter in late-March, provided you have already been admitted to the university and have a completed FAFSA on file.
 Letters will continue to be sent as we receive FAFSAs from students.

 Students who have NOT paid their confirmation fee will receive the award statement with the award amount or an estimated award.
-If an estimated award statement is received, that means that we need additional documentation from you to complete your record and your financial aid package is subject to change.
+If an estimated award statement is received, that means that we will need additional documentation from you to complete your record and your financial aid package is subject to change.
 We will not request or require that documentation until you have paid a confirmation fee.

-Students will continue to receive new award statements if their financial aid changes.
-They will receive paper statements until the first day of classes.
-Once they enroll at Millersville University, all notification of financial aid awards will come via email and request they check their MAX account.
+Once the student is enrolled at Millersville University, all notification of financial aid awards will come via email and request they check their myVILLE Student Portal under the "Finances" tab.

-For Returning Students - students who ARE currently enrolled at Millersville University - your award statements will not be ready until approximately mid-June of each year.
-YOU WILL NO LONGER RECEIVE PAPER AWARD STATEMENTS IN THE MAIL.
+For Returning Students - students who ARE currently enrolled at Millersville University - your award statements will not be ready until approximately late-June of each year.
 You will receive an email from the Office of Financial Aid indicating that your financial aid award is ready and you can check your myVILLE Student Portal under the "Finances" tab to view the awards.